Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-getting-started.md

 ### Using the Dashboard

 1. From your web browser, open your [dashboard](https://dashboard.scalingo.com/apps)
-2. Click on the application for which you want to add a PostgreSQL database
+2. Click on the application for which you want to add a PostgreSQL® database
 3. Click on the **Resources** tab
 4. Locate the **Addons** block and click on the **Add an addon** button
 5. Select **PostgreSQL**® in the databases block and click the **Go to plan